Certificate of acceptance (CoA) for unconsented building work

 We can take up to 20 working days to assess your COA application.

-We will let you know by email or post if your COA is approved or declined.
+We will let you know by email if your COA is approved or declined.

 You should know